December 1, 2024

 When you’ve got your wallet ready, it’s time to mint your NFT music on the marketplace.
 Minting refers to uploading and validating your digital creation (or document, ticket, etc).
 The minting process is quite simple; you just have to click on a few prompts like “Mint Your NFT” and confirm the transaction.

 There is usually a fee for the transaction known as a gas fee.
 The NFT platform itself doesn’t charge gas fees; they are fees for the blockchain transaction.
-Gas fees are often very high on the network, so many artists have begun experimenting with alternative blockchains to avoid the high gas fees.
+Gas fees are often very high on the Ethereum network, so many artists have begun experimenting with alternative blockchains to avoid the high gas fees.

 Once you have minted your NFT, you are ready to list it and sell it!
 Again, the are usually straightforward but differ slightly on each marketplace.
 Make sure to read the platform’s guide if you are confused.